LeonardoGonzales/jvm-brotli-example/README.md

 Also a great way to test if your current JVM platform is supported.

-Simply clone this repository and run `mvn package` to build, then:
+Simply clone this repository and run `mvn package` to build.
+If you don't have maven installed, you can use the included maven wrapper and run `mvnw package` (or `mvnw.cmd package` on Windows).

+Once you've run the build:
 - execute the "Main" class via your favourite IDE, or
 - navigate to "target" dir and run `java -jar jvmb-example.jar`